 Need a main dish that’s full of flavor but only requires a few ingredients?
 I’ve got you covered.
-This Chicken Piccata is simple and flavorful, yet elegant enough to impress a date or your in-laws.
+This Chicken Piccata recipe is simple and flavorful, but totally restaurant quality and elegant enough to impress a date or your in-laws.
 When garlic and lemon come together with briny capers, creamy butter, and fresh parsley, you just can’t lose.

 Originally posted 1-12-12, updated 7-14-17.

 Chicken Piccata is an Italian dish made with thinly sliced chicken that has been lightly dredged in flour, cooked until golden brown in a skillet, then drenched with a deliciously buttery lemon caper sauce.
 You can also make piccata with veal, but we’re Budget Bytes, so I think we’ll stick with chicken. ;) Either way, this dish is a simple classic that is sure to impress.